 If a VA researcher stores human specimens for the specific purpose of providing specimens and/or associated data to others who are not members of the original "specimen collection" research team, the IRB may require that the researcher provide additional information to the IRB for establishing a formal repository.
 The IRB has developed these procedures based on guidance from the Office for Human Research Protections (OHRP) in the Department of Health and Human Services (DHHS) as well as the VHA Handbook 1200.12.
-The VA researcher will need to work with the VA ISO and VA PO (Michele Myrvik at VA ext.
-636092 or michele.myrvik@va.gov_and_Merle Kelley at VA ext.
-636265 ormerle.kelley@va.gov) to determine what is needed for data repositories.
+The VA researcher will need to work with the VA ISO and VA PO (Makenzie Johnson at VA ext.
+636092 or Makenzie.Johnson@va.gov\and\Randall Smith at VA ext.
+636266 or Randall.Smith@va.gov) to determine what is needed for data repositories.
 The VA researcher will need to work with Kari Points if the repository is for tissue banking.
 (Contact Kari at VA ext.
-637678 or kari.points@va.gov].
+637678 or kari.points@va.gov).